kscalelabs/rdme-docs/docs/Getting Started/introduction-1/set-up-your-environment.md

 pip install pykos
 ```

-Once KOS is successfully installed in your environment you're ready to build and test your first skill.
+Once KOS is installed you're already ready to build and test your first skill.